 - Decoupled Content Management Systems

 The world's most successful e-commerce websites are running custom software.
 Don't assume that because e-commerce vendors make the most noise, they are correct.
 Building custom e-commerce systems can lead to greater longevity, better security, and above all else, create a valuable asset to your company.

 What is Custom E-Commerce Development?

 The fact is that in the world of software, off-the-shelf solutions are rarely one-size-fits-all.
 Nowhere does that ring truer than in the area of e-commerce.
-Software vendors want everyone to believe that selling a product fits into one single mold, and that their off-the-shelf solutions make the most sense for the majority of users.
+Software vendors want everyone to believe that selling a product fits into one single mold and that their off-the-shelf solutions make the most sense for the majority of users.
 In some cases, it's true, and off-the-shelf product databases and shopping carts do make sense.
-But, in many cases, a more sophisticated approach is necessary.
+But, in many cases, a more sophisticated approach is necessary and beneficial.

 Benefits of Custom E-Commerce Development

-It would be ridiculous to say that all e-commerce projects need to be custom built.
+It would be ridiculous to say that all e-commerce projects need to be custom-built.
 In many cases, off-the-shelf solutions work just fine.
-But, there are benefits to building custom e-commerce projects which business owners should consider.
+But, there are massive benefits to building custom e-commerce projects which business owners should consider.